 Western knowledge in Japan

-After the opening of a surgeon’s post on the island, high-ranking Japanese officials would come for treatment when their own local doctors failed.
-A well-known foreign doctor at the time was the German-born Caspar Schamberger, who brought with him knowledge of treatments, medicine, and medical books. 📚
+After opening a surgeon’s post on the island, high-ranking Japanese officials would come for treatment when their local doctors failed.
+A well-known foreign doctor at the time was the German-born Caspar Schamberger, who brought with him knowledge of treatments, medicine, and medical books.

-The Japanese elite sought not only treatment but ordered through the Dutch all sorts of novelties, ranging from microscopes, oil paintings, telescopes, maps and even animals, such as donkeys and birds. 🐦🐵
+The Japanese elite sought not only treatment but ordered all sorts of novelties through the Dutch, ranging from microscopes, oil paintings, telescopes, maps and even animals, such as donkeys and birds.

 Through the VOC, the Dutch brought many more academics to Dejima, another famous figure being the physician Philipp Franz von Siebold.
-He managed to open a medical school near Nagasaki, and further developed medical knowledge and treatments in the area.
+He opened a medical school near Nagasaki and further developed medical knowledge and treatments in the area.

-Japan had successfully managed — compared to most of its nearby neighbours — to navigate upholding its culture and traditions, while also maintaining some sort of contact with the outside world through the Dutch and the VOC.
+Compared to most of its nearby neighbours, Japan had successfully managed to navigate upholding its culture and traditions while maintaining some contact with the outside world through the Dutch and the VOC.
 However, this all changed on one faithful day in July 1853.

-This was somewhat bad news for the Dutch, as they lost their exclusive friendship with Japan.
-But just like two old childhood friends who get separated by adulthood and responsibilities, the Dutch-Japanese relations managed to somehow survive, and it was probably thanks to the telegraph. ✉️
+This was bad news for the Dutch, as they lost their exclusive friendship with Japan.
+But just like two old childhood friends who get separated by adulthood and responsibilities, the Dutch-Japanese relations managed to survive somehow, probably thanks to the telegraph. ✉️

-Honourable mentions of Dutch engineers go to G.A Escher, the father of the famous Dutch artist M.C Escher, as well as Johannis de Rijke, who did such a darn good job that he became Vice-minister of Japan.
+Honourable mentions of Dutch engineers go to G.A Escher, the father of the famous Dutch artist M.C Escher, and Johannis de Rijke, who did such a darn good job that he became Vice-minister of Japan.

-The Japanese also sent some of their scholars to the Netherlands on an exchange, and finally formalised their long friendship by opening a Dutch consulate in Yokohama in 1859. 🤗
+The Japanese also sent some of their scholars to the Netherlands in exchange and finally formalised their long friendship by opening a Dutch consulate in Yokohama in 1859. 🤗

 A nasty divorce of Dutch-Japanese relations: World War II

-The Dutch no longer had a special place in Japan, and the war made things even sourer.
-Yet in the decades following the war, the countries started to slowly find their way back to each other again.
-One of the most notable events was the opening of “Holland Village” close to Nagasaki in 1983.
+The Dutch no longer had a special place in Japan, and the war worsened things.
+Yet, in the decades following the war, the countries slowly found their way back to each other.
+One of the most notable events was the opening of the “Holland Village” in 1983, close to Nagasaki.

-A recreation of an actual Dutch village, the project turned out to be such a success that it subsequently got extended to “Huis ten Bosch“, which opened in 1993. 🇳🇱
+A recreation of an actual Dutch village, the project was such a success that it was extended to “Huis ten Bosch“, which opened in 1993. 🇳🇱

 Dutch-Japanese relations at the Sieboldhuis

-You can also get a glimpse into the 400-year long Dutch-Japanese relations at the Sieboldhuis in Leiden — a museum that hosts the entire collection of none other than Philipp Franz von Siebold.
+You can also glimpse the 400-year-long Dutch-Japanese relations at the Sieboldhuis in Leiden — a museum hosting the entire collection of Philipp Franz von Siebold.